advanced web statistics

 Journalistic Integrity & Samsung Mobilers

 We saw a controversy around CJ’s Berlin visit with Samsung today.
-The story is evolving and a lot of too and fro would happen.
+The story is evolving and a lot of to and fro would happen.
 I don’t want to get into that here.
 I tweeted about an incident where we were offered Nokia T-shirts to wear on a trip to Goa where the Belle series were introduced.
 I along with a couple of others didn’t wear it.
 Some bloggers who are taking great offense to Samsung’s treatment to CJ agreed to wear a Nokia t-shirt and being filmed / photographed during the trip.

 Now before I make my point, here I am not pointing out malpractices by any company or something that I have an objection too.
 My point is about my conduct as a journalist / blogger.